 Biography

-Jack Ballantyne is a Professor of Chemistry and the Associate Director of the National Center for Forensic Science.
+Jack Ballantyne is a Professor of Chemistry and the Interim Director of the National Center for Forensic Science.
 He possesses a B.Sc. (with Honors) in Biochemistry from the University of Glasgow, Scotland, a M.Sc. in Forensic Science from the University of Strathclyde, Scotland and a PhD in Genetics from the State University of New York at Stony Brook, NY.
 His current duties include teaching and conducting research in forensic molecular genetics.

 Prior to entering academia, he was a casework forensic scientist in Scotland, Hong Kong and New York where he proffered expert testimony in the criminal courts of these jurisdictions.
 He was the full time DNA technical leader in Suffolk County, New York and then served as a part-time consultant DNA technical leader for the States of Mississippi and Delaware, the City of Dallas and Sedgwick County, Kansas.
 Inter alia, he served as the Chair of the New York State DNA Sub-committee and is a regular visiting guest at the FBI’s Scientific Working Group on DNA Analysis Methods (SWGDAM)